 Services address human, production, and natural systems, including urban/rural areas, mountains, coasts, forests, agro-ecosystems, aquaculture/fisheries, grasslands, shrublands, wetlands, and freshwater/marine environments.

-- Interdisciplinarity: Integration of concepts/methods from multiple disciplines.
+Interdisciplinarity: Integration of concepts and methods from multiple disciplines.

-- Transdisciplinarity: Creation of new frameworks that transcend disciplines, often involving stakeholders outside academia.
+Transdisciplinarity: Creation of new frameworks that transcend disciplines, often involving stakeholders beyond academia.

 IRISCC offers: